 Tip: Tell your guitar students the benefits of studying with you before you reveal what the format is.
 This keeps their focus on the result they want, which is the only thing that matters.

 Watch this video to learn how to communicate effectively to your guitar students and make them want to do what you tell them to do:

 Why You May Feel Overwhelmed From Teaching Guitar:

 Reason #1: You teach guitar only in private lessons.
-Teaching lots of private lessons causes you to work more hours.
+When you teach a lot of private lessons, you work many hours each week and only get to help very few people.
 The more hours you work, the more overwhelmed you become.
-Teaching group guitar classes effectively solves this problem.

 Reason #3: You get zero paid time off.
 Most guitar teachers choose between teaching guitar or losing money.
 Successful guitar teachers deliver value to their students even when they don’t see them face to face.

 Reason #1: You attract low quality students.
 “Low quality” students lack motivation, don’t respect your policies and aren’t committed to their musical goals.
 These students rarely stick with guitar lessons for more than a few months.

 Why Your Guitar Students May Quit Sooner Than They Should:

 You can do 2 things to attract more motivated guitar students:

 - Improve your guitar teaching skills to help your students progress faster than anyone else in your area.
 Nothing attracts new students better than your reputation of being a great teacher.